 Walk MS brings together a community of passionate people for one powerful cause: to end MS forever.
 And with every step we take and every dollar we raise… we’re that much closer.
 Together, we are stronger than MS.

-Miriam Cooper loading donated interview and internship clothes collected by the Law Office of Miriam Cooper & Associates for District 214 students in need.
+Miriam Cooper loading donated interview and internship clothes collected by Cooper Trachtenberg Law Group, LLC for District 214 students in need.

 2018-2019 Executives, (left to right): Treasurer, Moe Ahmad; 1st Vice President, Miriam Cooper; 2nd Vice President, Gary Newland; President Michael Rothmann — at Schaumburg Golf Club.